Project-Alpaca/LKP/README.md

 - **J1**: Straight male .1" SMD header 2x9 (**without** the notches on the bottom).

+# Powering

+By default LKP expects 5V power.
+Using lower supply voltage down to 1.8V is possible by modifying the power specs in LKP-FW and adding a level shifter module to the WS281x driver pin (labelled as LED on board).
+Reference voltage for I/O can be approximated by tapping into the VTARG pin on the SWD port.

 # Known issues / Erratas

 - (LKP-Core v1.0) The reverse voltage protection diode (D1) does not protect C12.
 Proceed with caution when connecting the power to make sure the polarity is correct.